Corvidae: Morphology

 Corvids are large to very large passerines with a robust build and strong legs; all species, except the pinyon jay, have nostrils covered by bristle-like feathers.
 Many corvids of temperate zones have mainly black or blue coloured plumage; however, some are pied black and white, some have a blue-purple iridescence, and many tropical species are brightly coloured.
 The sexes are very similar in color and size.
 Corvids have strong, stout bills and large wingspans.
 The family includes the largest members of the passerine order.

-The smallest corvid is the dwarf jay (Aphelocoma nana), at 41 g and 21.5 cm.
+The smallest corvid is the dwarf jay (Cyanolyca nanus), at 41 g and 21.5 cm.
 The largest corvids are the common raven (Corvus corax) and the thick-billed raven (Corvus crassirostris), both of which regularly exceed 1400 g and 65 cm.

 Species can be identified based on size, shape, and geography; however, some, especially the Australian crows, are best identified by their raucous calls.